Gray Media: Gray Media

 On December 30, 2024, the Board of Directors at Gray Television formally approved changing the name of the company to "Gray Media," after years of referring to the company internally and externally by that informal name.

 On January 14, 2025, Gray announced its acquisition of KXLT-TV from SagamoreHill Broadcasting.
 Gray had already operated the station under a SSA.
 The FCC approved the purchase on March 11 under a failing station waiver.
 The sale was completed on March 21.

 On July 7, 2025, Gray and The E.W.
 Scripps Company announced they were engaging in a station swap.
 Gray will get WSYM-TV and KATC whereas Scripps will get KKTV, KKCO, KJCT-LP, KMVT, and KSVT-LD.
+The FCC approved the multi-market exchange on April 28, 2026, and was completed on May 15.

 On July 31, 2025, Gray announced that it would acquire WLTZ and KJTV-TV from SagamoreHill.
-Gray also managed these stations.
+Gray also managed these stations through a shared services agreement.
 Gray is hoping to obtain failing station waivers from the FCC and is aiming to have the deal done by the fourth quarter of 2025.
+The sale was approved by the FCC on May 6, 2026, including authority for Gray to own three TV station licenses in the Lubbock market, and completed two days later.

 On August 1, 2025, Gray announced its acquisition of the stations owned by Block Communications for $80 million.
 Once again, Gray is hoping the deal is done by the fourth quarter of 2025.
+The sale was completed on May 6, 2026.

 On August 8, 2025, Gray announced its intent to acquire stations in 10 markets from Allen Media Group for $171 million.
 WLFI-TV in Lafayette, Indiana; WTHI-TV in Terre Haute, Indiana; and WTVA in Columbus–Tupelo, Mississippi are in new markets for Gray.
 In the other seven markets, there will be duopolies with existing Gray-owned stations: WAAY-TV in Huntsville, Alabama (alongside Gray's WAFF); WCOV-TV in Montgomery, Alabama (alongside Gray's WSFA); WSIL-TV/KPOB-TV in Harrisburg, Illinois/Poplar Bluff, Missouri (alongside Gray's KFVS-TV in Cape Girardeau, Missouri); WREX in Rockford, Illinois (alongside Gray's WIFR-LD); WEVV-TV/WEEV-LD in Evansville, Indiana (alongside Gray's WFIE); WFFT-TV in Fort Wayne, Indiana (alongside Gray's WPTA and WISE-TV, forming a triopoly); and KADN-TV/KLAF-LD in Lafayette, Louisiana (alongside Gray's pending ownership of KATC).
 Gray expects the deal to be completed by the fourth quarter of 2025.
+On March 23, 2026, the FCC approved the transfer of WLFI-TV, WTHI-TV, and WTVA from Allen.
+The sale of WTHI, WLFI, & WTVA was completed on March 27, 2026, while the sale in the other seven markets was completed on May 1, 2026.

+On March 10, 2026, Gray Media and Dish Network failed to negotiate a carriage agreement, forcing Gray Media stations off the satellite TV provider in 113 markets.